15 Ideas to Level Up Your Dynamics 365 CRM System

 Finally, it is strongly recommended that Microsoft Entra (formerly Azure Active Directory) be used to implement multi-factor authentication to reduce the risk of security breaches by preventing unauthorised access.

-Retention rules help free up Dataverse capacity by removing outdated data, which minimizes storage costs.
+Retention rules help free up Dataverse capacity by removing outdated data, minimising storage costs.
 By eliminating outdated information, these rules make it easier for people to access pertinent data and enhance overall performance.

 Certain data types may need to be retained longer to comply with your legal and regulatory obligations.
-Use Dataverse retention policies to archive older records efficiently.
+Use Dataverse retention policies to archive older records.
 This will move them into compressed, immutable long-term storage, reducing costs while meeting compliance demands.

 You can go beyond the default charts in Dynamics by using embedded Power BI visuals and dashboards within the CRM interface.
 You don’t need technical skills to get started, thanks to a feature that converts a list view into an interactive dashboard.
 Instead, click on ‘visualise this view’.